89luca89/distrobox/README.md

 # Compatibility

-This project **does not need a dedicated image** but can use normal images in example from docker hub.
+This project **does not need a dedicated image**.
+It can use any OCI images from from docker-hub, quay.io or any registry of your choice.

 Granted, they may not be as featurefull as expected (some of them do not even have `which`, `mount`, `less` or `vi`) but that's all doable in the container itself after bootstrapping it.